TitleCardMaker/TitleCardMaker/docs/user_guide/settings.md

 ## Root Folders

 The root folders listed here serve as the primary asset directories for both Title Card and Source images.
-If using Docker, it is importan that both of these directories are accessible _outside_ of the Container.
+If using Docker, it is important that both of these directories are accessible _outside_ of the Container in order to prevent data loss.

 ### Card Directory